thedevelopnik/angular-testing-intro/README.md

 # angular-testing-intro
 A tutorial on using unit and e2e testing to facilitate test-driven development Angular.js 1.4.x

+## Standards
+* Write unit tests in a TDD style using Mocha Chai.
+* Gather and validate requirements from a user and test that user’s response to a minimum testable artifact.
+* Design and execute user tests, then implement changes based on feedback.

+## Objective
+Coders will be able to implement unit and e2e testing of Angular components in a basic Angular app that consumes an API and displays its data in multiple ways.

 ## Two kinds of testing

 ### Unit